UndefinedProgrammer/InkMaster/README.md

 3. You will ask if you want to do it, just press allow.

 ## Uninstall
+Uninstalling is easy
+1. Open the inkmaster app, this will take you to Accessibility Settings.
+2. Simply toggle the InkMaster off
+3. Proceed to uninstall the app as you would normally do

+## FAQ

+#### Is it possible to change parameters such as contrast, ink-brightness etc?
+This app is limited by what is exposed by Mudita and currently it is only these modes that are available.
+There is a way of doing custom modes, but there are some limitations, I might do that in a future update.

+#### Will this break my phone?
+No. I mean, it is always dangerous to answer, but your Mudita Kompakt already does this when you use Mudita's own apps.

 ## Thanks to
 The code is based on several open source projects and I couldn't do this without